 On the ground in New York City, Karen Fountain treated patients alongside our courageous travel nurses during the first wave of COVID.
 Read her firsthand experience, as healthcare providers came together like never before.

 Fastaff SVP of Client Services Kathy Kohnke, describes Fastaff's initial response to the surge in demand for travel nurses in healthcare facilities across the country from the beginning of the COVID-19 pandemic.

 After an intense month of staffing two concurrent strikes in CA & IL, and as part of a team introducing the revolutionary process of 100% virtual induction, Christie Potter switched hats in July and headed down to Texas to help stand up a desperately needed alternative care site with 48 beds, a pharmacy and a lab.

-Emergency Preparedness Resources for Hospitals and Healthcare Facilities
+Emergency Preparedness for Healthcare Facilities

 Fastaff and U.S. Nursing CEO Bart Valdez explains how speed and flexibility of Rapid Response® travel nurses will help healthcare systems reach full capacity when reopening operating rooms and surgery centers.